 - 6 slices bacon

 - 1 tablespoon brown sugar

 - Pre-heat oven to 400 degrees.
-Place a cooling rack on a large cookie sheet (or use a broiler pan like me).
+Place a wire rack on a large cookie sheet.

 - Wash and dry green beans.
-Snap off the ends, if you're into that kind of thing.
-(I am.)
-Grab a small handful of beans (anywhere from 5-10 green beans) and lay them on a strip of bacon.
+Snap off the ends.
+Take a small handful of beans (anywhere from 5-10 green beans) and lay them on a strip of bacon.
 Roll the bacon up and around the green bean bundle and place it in the pan, seam side down.
 Repeat with remaining green beans.

 - Melt the butter in a sauce pan on the stove.
 Add the brown sugar and garlic powder and mix together until well combined.
 Remove from the heat and brush over the tops of the green bean bundles.
 Sprinkle with salt and pepper.

 - Cover with foil and roast for 35 minutes.
 Remove foil and roast for another 10-15 minutes or until the bacon gets nice and crisp.
 Enjoy!